 Alternatively, hop on a Boris-style bike that you can rent for the day.
 You can’t miss the bright green florescent bikes that whizz around the city and they’re a great, cheap way to get around from one landmark to the next.
 You’ll enjoy the first 30 minutes of your bike ride for free and pay £5 for a three hour ride; you can pick up a bike from one of the 76 docking stations over the city.

 Top tip: Remember that the Hungarian currency is initially a little hard to get your head around.
-The current conversion rate is one British pound to 374 Hungarian Forints.
-This can make paying for things a little difficult as some people assume prices are extremely high (when they aren’t) or think that 100,000 forints isn’t a lot (when it kind of is!)
-Download a conversion app for your phone to keep you on track of your spending.
+The current conversion rate is one British pound to 466 Hungarian Forints.
+This can make paying for things a little difficult as some people assume prices are extremely high (when they aren’t) or think that 100,000 forints aren’t a lot (when it kind of is!)
+Download a conversion app for your phone to keep you on track with your spending.

 Enjoy A Bit Of Culture